CodingItWrong/assurance/docs/README.md

 What exactly the standard of fruit is isn’t clear, however.
 Few who take this view would argue that Christians always bear fruit perfectly (never sin), so what sin is allowed before justification is brought into question?
 Is it only some “larger” or “more serious” sins?
 Is it recurring sins rather than one-time?
 Is it only “intentional” sins?
 Scripture doesn’t provide a clear answer, so proponents of this view are left to make their own decision about what is or isn’t allowed.

 Whatever decision is made about how serious the sin is, this view runs into a problem with verses that describe Christians who have significant struggles with sin.
 In Romans 7, Paul describes how his desire to do good wars with sin within him that makes him desire to do evil.
 In a Calvinist view that I and the advocates of fruit-as-evidence share, this passage can’t refer to Paul in his unsaved state, because unregenerate people don’t desire to do good.
-In Paul, 1 Corinthians 3 addresses an audience he clearly says are saved (“brethren,” “in Christ”), yet are described as being fleshly/carnal.
-They are characterized by a lifestyle of not producing fruit, yet they are still saved.
+In Paul, 1 Corinthians 3 addresses an audience he clearly says are saved (“brethren,” “in Christ”), yet are described as being fleshly/carnal (emphasis mine):

+> And I, *brethren*, could not speak to you as to spiritual men, but as to men of flesh, as to infants *in Christ*.
+I gave you milk to drink, not solid food; for you were not yet able to receive it.
+Indeed, even now you are not yet able, for you are still *fleshly*.
+For since there is jealousy and strife among you, are you not *fleshly*, and are you not walking like mere men?

+Paul's audience is characterized by a lifestyle of not producing fruit, yet they are still saved.

 Both in 1 Corinthians 3 and in other passages, writers of the epistles encourage Christians to choose to obey God.
 This is presented as a genuine choice, where choosing *not* to obey is a real possibility.
 But if Christians can choose to obey God or not, then Christians don’t necessarily consistently obey.